2667126427/DailyTest/README.md

 # DailyTest
-> Some test we have to finish in c language learning.
+> Some test we have to finish in datastructure  courses.